Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Discussion

-Our forecasts and estimates of current trends performed reasonably well overall, but were worst during periods of rapid change in the epidemic growth rate.
-This was not a surprising finding.
-Both models used in our analyses are fundamentally designed to estimate the current trend in the data; the forecast model assumes that this trend continues into the near future, with some gradual reversion to a constant time-series over time.
-As a consequence, our models cannot predict trends before they start to become apparent in the data.
-Similarly, our models are likely to be biased when substantial revisions occur to data received in real-time relative to the final data.
+Our models are likely to be biased when substantial revisions occur to data received in real-time relative to the final data.
 SARS-CoV-2 cases recorded in the most recent week of data were regularly revised upwards in the following round of data (and influenza and RSV hospitalisations to a lesser extent).
 This likely biased estimates of current trends and forecasts downwards, but estimates of past trends would have been less affected.
 In contrast, SARS-CoV-2 hospitalisations were revised frequently, with the same day of data often revised over multiple rounds, biasing estimates of past, current and future trends.
-This is common because all probable SARS-CoV-2 hospitalisations are initially included in the real-time hospitalisation data.
-However, hospitalisations may be recoded as diagnoses are updated, and hence SARS-CoV-2 hospitalisations may be retrospectively added or removed.
-Statistical methods could be developed to quantify revisions in hospitalisation or case counts over time.
-This would enable these changes to be account for when estimating epidemic trends in real-time, as has been done elsewhere \cite{johnson2025baseline}.
+Statistical methods could be developed to quantify revisions in hospitalisation or case counts over time. {\hl Existing methods rely on having sufficient data about when and how much counts are revised (i.e. two date variables, one for the date of occurrence and for the date of receipt).
+Our methods could correct for the expected degree of revision in future seasons based on the 15 rounds of data received in 2025.
+For example, this could be done by fitting a model for the probability $P(n,m,s)$ that the final count for a given date $t$ is $n$ given that the observed count is $m$ according to data available at time $t+s$. } This would enable these changes and associated uncertainty to be accounted for when estimating epidemic trends in real-time, as has been done elsewhere \cite{johnson2025baseline}. {\hl However, we did not have sufficient information to perform such an analysis in advance of the 2025 season because we only had access to a single dataset for previous seasons, with no information on how those data would have been received and revised in real-time. }